-\end{theorem} \begin{proof} See Appendix \ref{bruteforceproof}. \end{proof} Theorem \ref{bruttheo} is not directly comparable to results in the literature.
+\end{theorem} \begin{proof} See Appendix \ref{bruteforceproof}. \end{proof} Theorem \ref{bruttheo} is not directly comparable with results in the literature.
 However, we can make use of existing upper bounds in order to assess our expression.
-The Gaussian upper bound in equation \eqref{boundstup} is known to be loose, while the bound in \eqref{betterbound} is closer to the value of the differential entropy.
-For our case, the bound in equation \eqref{betterbound} reads:
+The Gaussian upper bound in Equation \eqref{boundstup} is known to be loose, while the bound in \eqref{betterbound} is closer to the value of the differential entropy.
+For our case, the bound in Equation \eqref{betterbound} reads

-It is easy to see that for $\mu \leq q^{-1}$ and $n=q$, our second order Taylor expansion in equation \eqref{bruteq} satisfies this bound up to the error produced by the truncation of the series, which is of order $o(\mu^2)$.
+It is easy to see that for $\mu \leq q^{-1}$ and $n=q$, our second-order Taylor expansion in Equation~\eqref{bruteq} satisfies this bound up to the error produced by the truncation of the series, which is of order~$o(\mu^2)$.

-\section{Determinant-based approach}
+\section{Determinant-Based Approach}